Gothica (Ten album)

-Gothica is the thirteenth studio album by the melodic hard rock band Ten.
+Gothica is the thirteenth studio album by English hard rock band Ten.
 The album was released on 7 July 2017.
 The album was mixed and mastered by Dennis Ward, while the cover was illustrated by Stan W. Decker.
 The first single from the album, the track "Paragon", was released on 26 May, while the second one "La Luna Dra-Cu-La", was released on 23 June.
 The first official music video for "Gothica", was for the track "Travellers", on the 3rd of July 2017, while "Jekyll And Hyde", the second official music video from the album, was released on the 1st of August, 2017.
 The album proved to be another successful release for the band, reaching the 11th position on BBC's Rock Albums Charts.

 Track listing

 All songs written by Gary Hughes.